Generic Name: flunisolide inhalation (floo NIS o lide)

 What is flunisolide inhalation?

-Flunisolide inhalation is used to prevent asthma attacks in adults and children who are at least 6 years old.
+Flunisolide is a steroid inhalation medicine that is used to prevent asthma attacks in adults and children who are at least 6 years old.

 Flunisolide inhalation may also be used for purposes not listed in this medication guide.

-Flunisolide inhalation will not work fast enough to treat an asthma attack.
-Use only a fast acting inhalation medicine for an asthma attack.
+Flunisolide inhalation is not a rescue medicine for asthma attacks.
+Use only fast-acting inhalation medicine for an attack.

 Before taking this medicine